 Then came the natural scenery of the Lake Shasta area, Castle Crags and Black Butte and other majestic-but-less-famous-than-Mount-Shasta formations.
 Depending on the highway curve, they resembled the new problems in my life, looming deceptively large from a distance and seeming to shrink to less imposing heights up close.

 Snow-covered Mount Shasta offered no such illusions.
 It is just one giant mountain.

 The next natural feature of note after the split off on Highway 97 and crossing the Oregon border was Upper Klamath Lake.
 Forest fire smoke gave an unnatural orange to the setting sun, and from one angle, Aspen Butte slashed diagonally across the orb, so it looked like a quarter-eaten pumpkin pie.

-Near dark, I decided to camp at Jackson Kimball State Forest and pitched my tent by the light of my cell phone clenched between my teeth.
+Near dark, I decided to camp at Jackson Kimball State Forest, pitching my tent by the light of my cell phone clenched between my teeth.
 Coyotes howled most of the night in a surprising variety of voices, some so distinct – real, dreamed or imagined through on-again-off-again sleep – that I picked out the sounds of several individuals.
-They became distant pets in the night, playing a rhythm and echo game with a herd of terrorized cattle bellowing in the distance.
+They became distant pets in the night, playing a rhythm-and-echo game with a herd of terrorized cattle bellowing in the distance.

 I hit the road at ten for Crater Lake.
-Hiking the Rim Trail reveals one of the few sights in the world that match its hype.
+Hiking the Rim Trail reveals one of those rare views that match its hype.
 Crater Lake is a blue you can’t see anywhere else.

 About 90 minutes later, wildfire smoke almost completely obscured the lake.